sloanlance/aFusker/index.md

 Version History
 ===============

+* 4.0.75
+  * Omnibox and history should now be working correctly again.
+* 4.0.61
+  * Fix issues with the context menus not working correctly in Chrome.
+Firefox was unaffected but the solution is cross-browser compatible.
+* 4.0.20
+  * Create dark mode option.
+  * Tidy up code and improve some speed issues, specifically around context menu creation.
+  * New version numbering.
+Minor version is incremented and we also include a longer version name indicating the build date/time.
 * 3.2 -
  * Download images as a zip file and retain the structure if it's a nested fusk!
  * Options page change to support Chrome's preferred options layout.